Sonali Mukherjee: Incident

 In 2003, almost one and half months prior to the incident, three alleged assailants - Tapas Mitra, and his two friends Sanjay Paswan and Bhrahmadev Hajra - told her that she was a Ghamandi (arrogant) person, and they would teach her a lesson.
 Her father later complained to the families of the three men.
 On 22 April, when she was asleep on the roof of her house, she was attacked with acid and left with a burnt face and other severe injuries.
 Her sister was also injured in the incident.

 Aftermath

 The perpetrators were sentenced to nine years in jail, but were granted bail when they appealed to the High Court.
-Mukherjee's family approached the court and various other authorities for justice, including the Chief Minister of Jharkhand, multiple MPs, but she received "aashwasan (assurances) ... nothing else".
+Mukherjee's family approached the court and various other authorities for justice, including the Chief Minister of Jharkhand, multiple MPs, but she received "aashwasan [assurances] ... nothing else".

 Chandidas Mukherjee, Sonali's father, later stated in an interview: "We appealed in the high court...
 Nothing happened.
 They were sent to jail, but were released soon after.
 Now, they are busy enjoying their lives.
 The law against acid attackers needs to be made tougher.
 Otherwise, we will have many more Sonalis".

-In Feb.
-2014, State Govt. of Jharkhand appointed Sonali Mukherjee as Grade III clerk in the welfare department of the Bokaro deputy commissioner's office.
+In February 2014, the State Government of Jharkhand appointed Sonali Mukherjee as Grade III clerk in the welfare department of the Bokaro deputy commissioner's office.